RicardoMonteiroSimoes/CustomHookAction/README.md

 ### repourl

 This parameter is supposed to be the url of your repository.
 To allow freedom of choice, you can set it to anything.
+This is not required anymore, as reponame should be enough to identify where it's coming from.
+You can, ofcourse, still use it.

 ### reponame